archead/CliPhoT/README.md

 Holding down the input key for 2 seconds after a time has been recorded will reset all current statistics.

 ## CliPhoT's Latency
-On it's own, CliPhoT should only add 4-8 additional microseconds of latency which should not skew the results but a significant amount.
+On it's own, CliPhoT should only add 4-8 additional microseconds of latency which should not skew the results by a significant amount.

 ## TODO's
 - Schematics, parts list and software guide